zbrateam/Zebra/README.md

 Zebra supports localization but help is needed in order to translate Zebra!

-If you are familiar with a language that is not currently supported by Zebra (you can check out a list of curently supported languages [here](https://github.com/wstyres/Zebra/blob/master/translations.md)), you can help us out by translating Zebra into your language.
+If you are familiar with a language that is not currently supported by Zebra (you can check out a list of curently supported languages [on CrowdIn](https://translate.getzbra.com/)), you can help us out by translating Zebra into your language.
 There are three ways to do this:

 1. The easiest and preffered way is by using Crowdin.
    1. If you want to add support for a new language to Zebra.
 First, file an issue [here](https://github.com/wstyres/Zebra/issues/new?assignees=&labels=localization&template=localization-support.md&title=%5BLocalize%5D) and tell us which language you'd like to add support for.
 Once we add it to Crowdin, you can start translating strings at https://translate.getzbra.com/
    2. If you want to update a language already in Zebra and correct some issues, head over to https://translate.getzbra.com/, select your language, and update the new translations.

-2. If you do not know how to use Xcode or are not able to use Xcode, you can download Zebra's strings from [here](https://getzbra.com/localization/Localizable.strings), and translate them one-by-one.
+2. If you do not know how to use Xcode or are not able to use Xcode, you can download Zebra's strings from [here](https://raw.githubusercontent.com/wstyres/Zebra/master/Zebra/Base.lproj/Localizable.strings), and translate them one-by-one.
 The English strings are on the left side while the strings that needed to be translated are placed on the right side.
 Once you are done, you can [file an issue](https://github.com/wstyres/Zebra/issues/new?assignees=&labels=localization&template=localization-support.md&title=%5BLocalize%5D) with a link to your translated Localizable.strings and we will review it for inclusion in Zebra.

 3. If you are comfortable using Xcode, you can add a new language to the Zebra project, translate all of the strings (located in the Base.lproj folder), and then submit a [Pull Request](https://github.com/wstyres/Zebra/compare) with your translated .strings file and we will review it for inclusion in Zebra.